hueblerw/CavemanWorld/README.md

   * This means all rainfall is added directly to the river.
   * No time delay for drainage was implemented for simplicity's sake.
   * Ultimately precipitation occurring at temperatures below 32-degrees will not be added because it will be on the surface as snow.
-  * Snow melt will then occur using the model found at [this website](https://www.cs.utah.edu/~shirley/papers/snowTerrain/terrain-node10.html) and be added to the river water allowing for the possibility of spring flooding events.
+  * Snow melt then occurs using the model found at [this website](https://www.cs.utah.edu/~shirley/papers/snowTerrain/terrain-node10.html) and be added to the river water allowing for the possibility of spring flooding events.
 These store water for use by the environment at periods of time where water might otherwise be in short supply.
 * Note: 1/10 of the average amount of water in a river/lake is added to the provinces rainfall total when calculating the habitat of a region.
 So a large river/lake could theoretically water a strip of desert into a different habitat (a la the Nile).

 ### Daily Temperature